-This is a resource to learn about how technologies have been deployed to resolve problems facing communities: Smart City Technology Fact Sheets
+Smart Cities Technology Factsheets: This is a simple resource to learn about how technologies have been deployed to resolve problems facing communities.

-This tool will allow planners to compare the benefits & risks of both traditional and non-traditional transportation projects: SC Prioritization Tool
+Smart Cities Prioritization Tool: This tool will allow planners to compare the benefits & risks of both traditional and non-traditional transportation projects.

 To learn more about this project, please contact Johnny Wong, PhD, at firstname.lastname@example.org.